 NSPCC - National Helpline

 A recommended first port of call for anyone struggling is Derby and Derbyshire Emotional Health & Wellbeing.
-This signposting website contains local and national links and resources to help individuals and families with many different problems/issues.
-It has a useful search feature.
+This signposting website contains local and national links and resources to help individuals and families with many different issues.
+It has a very useful search feature.
 You can call the Derbyshire Mental Health Support Line (available 24/7) on 0800 028 0077.

 Issues with online safety

-See the PDF below for a guide to council, health, voluntary and community services in Derbyshire.
+See the booklet below for a guide to council, health, voluntary and community services in Derbyshire.

 All website content copyright © Codnor Community Primary School